wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 5.5 =
+* You can now track statistics on WordPress pages!
+However this is disabled by default, go to Statistics->Settings->General Settings->Pages to enabled it.
+* There's a new admin manual, you can view or download it by going to Statistics->Manual.

 = 5.3 =
 * Robots list updated, please either go to "Statistics->Settings->IP/Robot Exclusions", "Reset to Default" and then save or manually make the changes which can be found in the change log details.